daveswartz/mateinone/README.md

 Design Principles
 =================

-The code aims to be approachable rather than performant.
+The code aims to be approachable rather than perform well.
 That trade-off may shift with time.

 Next Steps
 ==========